sakshamTanwar/BTP/README.md

 ![](https://github.com/sakshamTanwar/BTP/blob/master/Design%20Artifacts/overall_architecture.jpeg)

 ## Modules
+- **Smartphone Application** :- Provides a user interface for users to interact with where users can request land records for a particular land by marking the point on the map.
 -  **Land Records Retrieval Service** :- Allows users to get an ownership history of a particular land by providing GPS coordinates.
 -   **Records Server** :- Serves a web application that allows the Land Registration Department to enter land records.
 -   **Verification Server** :- Serves a web application that allows users to verify the land records and obtain certificates which are digitally signed by the Land Registration Department.